 Treatment and prognosis

-Currently, no cure exists for Batten disease.
-But available treatments, such as anti-seizure medications, can help to control disease symptoms, and physiotherapy and occupational therapy can help to maintain patients’ ability to carry out day-to-day activities.
+While no cure exists, other available treatments, such as anti-seizure medications, can help to control disease symptoms.
+Physiotherapy and occupational therapy may aid in maintaining patients’ ability to carry out day-to-day activities.

 Research is ongoing into ways to possibly treat Batten disease, including gene therapy, enzyme replacement therapy, small molecule carriers, stem cell therapy, and RNA and lysosomal modifiers.